-- 1. Copy spmgr from the /sbin/ directory in which Secure Path for Active-Passive resides, to the host you want to manage. - 2.
-Add the client name using the following syntax:
+- Copy spmgr from the /sbin directory (in which Secure Path for Active-Passive disk arrays resides) to the remote host. - 2.
+In the local system, add the remote client's name by entering the following command:

 '''

-spmgr client add client_name
+spmgr client add client name

 '''

-The client\name is the name of the client host that is managed by Secure Path for Active-Passive arrays.
+The client_name is the name of the client host that is managed by Secure Path for Active-Passive disk arrays.